mibby/Snappy/README.md

    - Best performance comes from using [Brio](https://github.com/AsgardXIV/Brio)-spawned actors.
 I test against those, and if you load onto anything else, you're on your own.
 Fixes for that won’t be a priority.

 ### Disclaimer:
-Don't use this mod for creepy, inappropriate, or goonish things.
-This tool exists for character customization and mod sharing, so for the love of all that is good in this world, use it like a reasonable adult.
+If you use this mod, use it in good faith.
+Don’t use this for creepy, inappropriate, or goonish nonsense.
+This tool was built for character customization and mod sharing.
+Nothing more, nothing less.
+It’s here to make it easier to preserve, export, and share the way a character looks, especially among friends or within a private modding circle.
+That’s it.

+For the love of all that’s decent, use it like a reasonable adult.
+If your first instinct is to twist this tool into something it was never meant for, you’re part of the problem.
+Don’t be that person.
+Just because the technology allows something doesn’t mean you should do it.

+If you’re upset by the existence of this mod, please understand this: it’s being maintained with honest, constructive intentions.
+Its purpose is utility, not exploitation.
+It’s about preserving creativity and not crossing lines.
+Yes, I maintain this project, but no, I’m not responsible for how individuals choose to use it.
+I can’t control what people do once it’s in their hands, and I won’t pretend to.
+What I can do is make the tool accessible, useful, and transparent about what it’s meant for.
+Beyond that, the responsibility lies with the user.